Exploring the Red Planet

 Internet hub.
 MTO will be the hub of a growing interplanetary Internet on Mars.

-It will link NASA's orbiting spacecraft Mars Global Surveyor, Mars Odyssey and Mars Reconnaissance Orbiter, Europešs Mars Express Orbiter, and the Mars Science Laboratory on the surface.
+It would have linked NASA's orbiting spacecraft Mars Global Surveyor, Mars Odyssey and Mars Reconnaissance Orbiter, Europe¹s Mars Express Orbiter, Mars Phoenix Lander, and the Mars Science Laboratory on the surface.

-Future landers, rovers, science stations, and orbiting spacecraft all will communicate with each other and with Earth by sending and receiving signals via MTO.
+Future landers, rovers, science stations, and orbiting spacecraft all would have communicated with each other and with Earth by sending and receiving signals via MTO.

-NASA plans to land the Mars Science Laboratory a month after the Mars Telecommunications Orbiter enters orbit above the planet.
-The lab will send out a robot rover to make detailed scientific observations of the martian surface.
+NASA had planned to land the Mars Science Laboratory a month after the Mars Telecommunications Orbiter would have entered orbit above the planet.
+The lab is designed to send out a robot rover to make detailed scientific observations of the martian surface.

 High in the martian sky.
-MTO will orbit the Red Planet at an altitude of about 3,000 miles.
+MTO would have orbited the Red Planet at an altitude of about 3,000 miles.
 That's 20 times farther from the planet's surface than other spacecraft.
-From up there, MTO will nearly always have a direct line of sight to Earth so it can be in contact with the home planet nearly around the clock.
+From up there, MTO almost always would have had a direct line of sight to Earth so it could be in contact with the home planet nearly around the clock.

 Laser beam.
-In addition to communicating at radio frequencies, the Mars Telecommunications Orbiter will use a laser beam for planet-to-planet communications.
+In addition to communicating at radio frequencies, the Mars Telecommunications Orbiter would have used a laser beam for planet-to-planet communications.

-The lasers will transmit and receive signals using near-infrared light.
+The lasers would transmit and receive signals using near-infrared light.
 That's just beyond the portion of the electromagnetic spectrum seen by the human eye.

 While such optical communications signals are more susceptible to interference from clouds, they can transmit 10,000 times more data than microwave communications.

 A whole lot of data.
-MTO will relay the equivalent of three full compact disks of data to Earth each day during its 10-year working life.
+MTO would have relayed the equivalent of three full compact disks of data to Earth each day during its 10-year working life.

 Tiny companion.
-Mars Telecommunications Orbiter will release a small satellite – a sphere the size of a soccer ball.
-MTO will track the device as it orbits Mars.
+Mars Telecommunications Orbiter also would have released a small satellite – a sphere the size of a soccer ball.
+MTO would have tracked that device as it orbited Mars.

-The robot Mars Sample Return mission in 2013 will collect and bring Mars rocks back to Earth.
-Successful retrieval of those samples will depend on an orbiting spacecraft to accurately track and intercept the sample container launched from the martian surface.
-MTO's tracking of its small satellite will demonstrate such a capability.
+The robot Mars Sample Return mission in 2013 would collect and bring Mars rocks back to Earth.
+Successful retrieval of those samples would depend on such an orbiting spacecraft to accurately track and intercept the sample container launched from the martian surface.
+MTO's tracking of its small satellite would have demonstrated such a capability.

 SPACE TODAY ONLINE: